Terrance Williams

-Terrance Tyrone Williams (born September 8, 1989) is an American football wide receiver for the Galgos de Tijuana of the Liga de Fútbol Americano Profesional (LFA).
-He played college football at Baylor, where he earned All-American recognition, before being drafted by the Dallas Cowboys in the third round of the 2013 NFL Draft.
+Terrance Tyrone Williams (born September 8, 1989) is an American former professional football wide receiver.
+He played college football for the Baylor Bears, earning unanimous All-American honors in 2012.
+Williams was selected by the Dallas Cowboys in the third round of the 2013 NFL draft and played six seasons with the Cowboys.

-Early years
+Early life

 Williams was born in Highland Hills, Dallas.
-He attended W. T. White High School in Dallas, and played for the White Longhorns high school football team.
-As a senior, he had 59 receptions for 972 yards and eight touchdowns.
+He attended W. T. White High School in Dallas and played for the White Longhorns high school football team.
+As a senior, Williams had 59 receptions for 972 yards and eight touchdowns.
 Considered a two-star recruit by Rivals.com, he accepted a scholarship to Baylor over an offer from Colorado State.

 College career

 Williams attended Baylor University, where he played for the Baylor Bears football team from 2008 to 2012.
-During his college career, he had 202 receptions for 3,334 yards with 27 touchdowns.
+During his college career, Williams had 202 receptions for 3,334 yards and 27 touchdowns.
 Williams was also a Biletnikoff Award finalist for 2011.
-In 2012, he led the nation with 1,832 receiving yards.
+In 2012, Williams led the nation with 1,832 receiving yards.